gdmoney/reading/base-strength.md

 2. **Variation** as a method of recovery - subtle changes to the movement or training threshold
 3. **Variation** is the only answer to diminished returns

+- **Linear Periodization** - volume drops as the average weight used in each session increases over time
+- dosing the right variation of Novelty, Recovery, and Specificity will lead to a new growth response
+- **Block Periodization** - similar to linear periodization but emphasis is put on optimizing each block
+- Accumulation > Transmutation > Realization - three phases or blocks of the entire macrocycle

+1. Weekly progressive overload
+2. Transition between phases of high volume base building and low volume specificity
+3. Consideration of recovery
+4. Planned incorporation of novel movements and training thresholds